-In France, competition is fierce and certain mergers, acquisitions and other business combination transactions that have occurred could strengthen some of our key competitors.
-Our main competitor is Amazon.com, Inc. ("Amazon").
-We also compete against French or European specialist players with respect to some of our product categories, in particular small consumer electronics, such as mobile phones, cameras and computers; cultural products, such as books, music and DVDs; home appliances; and home furnishings.
-Other major international players, such as Alibaba.com or Wish.com, could become important competitors if they were to significantly expand their activities in Europe.
+In France, we face significant competition, and consolidation in the market could strengthen some of our key competitors.
+Our main competitor is Amazon.
+Other major international players could become competitors if they were to significantly expand their activities in EMEA.
+We also compete against French or other European and American specialist players with respect to some of our product categories, in particular small consumer electronics, such as mobile phones, cameras, and computers; cultural products, such as books and music, home appliances and home furnishings.

 We believe that our ability to compete depends upon many factors both within and beyond our control, including, but not limited to: